webfx-project/.github/profile/README.md

 *Each link above goes to the corresponding GitHub repository which provides more detailed information.*

-Typically, a graphical application will use the WebFX Kit (the covered JavaFX API), and eventually some WebFX libraries (like we did with most of the demos).
-An Enterprise application will in addition use the WebFX Stack and WebFX extras.
+Typically, a graphical application will use the WebFX Kit (with the covered JavaFX API), and eventually some WebFX libraries (like we did with all the demos, except the 2 first basic ones).
+An Enterprise application will, in addition, use the WebFX Stack and WebFX extras.

 ## Relation with Modality